Didn't I Say to Make My Abilities Average in the Next Life?!: Plot

 Misato Kurihara, a genius girl who couldn't make any friends due to her exceptional abilities, is killed after being run over while protecting a young girl.
 Offered the chance to be reborn into a fantasy world, Misato asks that she simply be reincarnated with average abilities.
 After she regains her memory of her old life, she discovers that "average" in this new world takes into account the power of the absolute strongest and the absolute weakest magical creatures, resulting in her physical and magical abilities being 6,800 times stronger than that of a typical human.
-The magic used in this world is effected by nanomachines created by a more advanced civilization; the project was eventually abandoned, however, and the world's civilization has regressed and since stagnated as a result.
+The magic used in this world is affected by nanomachines created by a more advanced civilization; the project was eventually abandoned, however, and the world's civilization has regressed and since stagnated as a result.

 Reborn as the noble Adele von Ascham, her life takes a sharp turn at the age of eight, when her mother and her grandfather are assassinated by her conniving father, who then marries his mistress and then begins favoring his other daughter.
 By the age of ten, Adele is sent off to the prestigious Eckland Academy, where she makes the first friends in her two lives.
 However, when she uses her tremendous magical abilities to save a boy from being beaten by the royal princess' escort and passes herself off as the mortal vessel of a god, the resulting attention towards her person forces her to flee to another kingdom.
 Attending Hunter's Prep School and forming a team with her classmates Mavis, Reina, and Pauline, Adele tries her best to live her life as normally as possible, which does not prove to be an easy feat.

 Characters

 The Crimson Vow

+A group of talented female hunters.
+Despite their young age, they are actually skilled fighters, even though others would think otherwise.
+Mile is the party's strongest member.
+Because of how strong their friendship is, they see each other as family, notably as sisters.